You Don’t See Online Reputation in Day-to-Day Operations

 You hope your customers feel great and will leave a great review and by the looks of your day-to-day operations, it seems all is good.
 But we really don’t know what the customer thinks until they tell us.
 Online reviews, from Google, Yelp, Facebook or any other channel is when those customers tell us what they REALLY think.

 Do Those Online Reviews Really Matter?

-your Online Reputation is ever-evolving, and other potential customers are checking out those reviews to see if it’s worth their time or money to become your customer.
+Your Online Reputation is ever-evolving, and other potential customers are checking out those reviews to see if it’s worth their time or money to become your customer.
+It leads to something called Social Proof.
 More positive reviews reassure a potential customer that they may enjoy doing business with you.
 More negative reviews may steer them away, or worse to a competitor.